-In this blog post, we’ll help you understand the importance of understanding cash flow and tips to improve your business’ cash flow.
+In this blog post, we’ll help you understand the importance of cash flow and learn some tips to improve your business’ cash flow.

 What Is Cash Flow

-Cash flow is the net amount of cash being transferred into and out of a business.
+Cash flow is the net amount of sales and expenses transferred in and out of a business.
 Cash flow statements consist of three categories: operating, investing, and financing.

 - Operating cash flow is the total amount of money your business brings in from ongoing business activities, such as selling goods or services.

 - Investing cash flow shows the cash generated or spent related to investment activities.
 These include the purchase of long-term assets such as equipment and property, stocks and bonds, as well as acquisitions of other businesses.